katahiromz/EGA/EGA-Manual.md

   usage: mid(ary_or_str, index, count[, value])
 ```

-Returns the sequance of the specified range of an array or a string.
+Returns the sequence of the specified range of an array or a string.
 `ary_or_str` must be an array or a string.
 The range starts from offset `index`.
 The length of the range is `count`.